xzbdmw/clasp.nvim/README.md

 ## Similar plugins

 - [ultimate-autopair.nvim](https://github.com/altermo/ultimate-autopair.nvim)
-    - Uses a regex heuristic combined with already matched pairs to determine right pair position, while this plugin relies solely on treesitter.
-This makes it jumps more aggressive and allows `wrap('prev')` to jump from a large region to a smaller one as the possible positions are known when parsing over.
-The downside is sometimes treesitter does not have a valid parse tree so position may be wrong compared to regex solution.
+    - Uses a regex heuristic combined with already matched pairs to determine right pair position, while this plugin relies on treesitter.
     - The main motivation for writting this plugin is to support multi-cursor.
 So it works on normal mode and remembers each cursor's parsing state.
 - [nvim-autopairs](https://github.com/windwp/nvim-autopairs)